 'When an unclean spirit goes out of someone it wanders through waterless country looking for a place to rest, and not finding one it says, "I will go back to the home I came from."
 But on arrival, finding it swept and tidied, it then goes off and brings seven other spirits more wicked than itself, and they go in and set up house there, and so that person ends up worse off than before.'

 • Luke 11, 14-16: Three diverse reactions in the face of that expulsion.
 Jesus was casting out devils.
-Before this very visible fact, before everyone, there were three different reactions.
+Before this very visible fact, in front of everyone, there were three different reactions.
 People were surprised, astonished and applauded.
-Others said: "it is in the name of Beelzebul that he casts out devils".
+Others said: "it is in the name of Beelzebul that He casts out devils".
 The Gospel of Mark tells us that it was a question of the Scribes who had gone to Jerusalem to control the activity of Jesus (Mk 3, 22).
-Others still asked for a sign from heaven, because they were not convinced by such an evident sign such as the expulsion done in front of all the people.
+Others still asked for a sign from heaven because they were not convinced by a sign as evident as as the expulsion done in front of all the people.

 • Luke 11, 20-23: Jesus is the strongest man who has come, a sign of the arrival of the Kingdom.
-Here Jesus leads us to the central point of his argument: "When a strong man, fully armed guards his own home, his goods are undisturbed; but when someone stronger than himself attacks and defeats him, the stronger man takes away all the weapons he relied on and shares out his spoil".
+Here Jesus leads us to the central point of his argument: "When a strong man, fully armed, guards his own home, his goods are undisturbed.
+But when someone stronger than himself attacks and defeats him, the stronger man takes away all the weapons he relied on and shares his spoil".
 According to the opinion of the people of that time, Satan dominated the world through the demons (daimÃ´nia).
 He was a strong and well armed man who guarded his house.
 The great novelty was the fact that Jesus succeeded to cast out the demons.
-This was a sign that he was and is the strongest man who has come.
+This was a sign that He was and is the strongest man who has come.
 With the coming of Jesus the kingdom of Beelzebul was declining: "But if it is through the finger of God that I drive devils out, then the kingdom of God has indeed caught you unawares".
-When the magi of Pharaoh saw that Moses did things that they were not capable of doing, they were more honest than the Scribes before Jesus and they said: "Here is the finger of God!"
-(Ex 8, 14-15).
+When the magicians of Pharaoh saw that Moses did things that they were not capable of doing, they were more honest than the Scribes before Jesus and they said: "Here is the finger of God!"
+(Ex 8, 16-19).